 Good Standing.
-In order to be in good standing for, and have the right to vote in, any particular Board meeting, a Promoter Director (or the applicable alternate Director of the relevant Promoter Member) must have participated in at least three of the five duly announced meetings prior to the meeting at issue.
+In order to be in good standing for, and have the right to vote in, any particular Board meeting, a Promoter Director (or the applicable alternate Director of the relevant Promoter Member) must be associated with a Promoter Member in good standing and have participated in at least three of the five duly announced meetings prior to the meeting at issue.
 A Promoter Director appointed by a new Promoter Member will be considered in good standing for the first five meetings after the Promoter Member joins the Corporation.
-If a Promoter Director is not in good standing, he or she must attend two consecutive Board meetings to restore his or her good standing, only after which such Promoter Director will be considered in good standing for the following meeting.
+If a Promoter Director is not in good standing due to attendance, he or she must attend two consecutive Board meetings to restore his or her good standing, only after which such Promoter Director will be considered in good standing for the following meeting.
 The attendance by an Alternate Director will not be considered in the restoration of a Promoter Director’s status of good standing.
-A Promoter Member may replace a Director who is not in good standing, but the new Promoter Director will inherit the standing of the Promoter Director being replaced.
+A Promoter Member in good standing may replace a Promoter Director who is not in good standing, but the new Promoter Director will inherit the standing of the Promoter Director being replaced.

+Directors At Large.
+The Board may also include up to two At-Large Directors who will be elected by the individuals who participate in the Corporation’s workshop, or another designated event (whether in person or virtual) hosted by the Corporation, as determined by the Board.
+An At-Large Director may not be an employee of, or have a contractual relationship with, a Promoter Member or an Affiliate (as defined below) of a Promoter Member.
+Once elected, an At-Large Director will be provided a non-voting Individual Member membership in the Corporation, at no cost, for the duration of the At-Large Director’s term.
+The term of service of an At-Large Director will begin upon election and end on the date of the next election of At-Large Directors, unless he or she resigns or is terminated prior to such election.
+An At-Large Director will have no voting rights and may not designate an alternate to participate in board meetings or actions.
+Participation of At-Large Directors will not count towards quorum for the purposes of conducting Board business.

 Removal.
-A Director may be removed from office for any cause deemed sufficient by the Board, voting in accordance with Section 3.10.d) below.
+A Director may be removed from office for any cause deemed sufficient by a unanimous vote of all disinterested Promoter Directors in good standing (see Section 3.7(g)(iv) below).
 In the event of removal of a Promoter Director, the Promoter Member will retain its right to appoint a Promoter Director, but must not re-appoint the removed Director.

 Compensation.
-Directors will not receive compensation for carrying out their duties as Directors.
+Directors will not receive compensation from the Corporation for carrying out their duties as Directors.
 The Board may adopt policies providing for reasonable reimbursement of Directors for expenses incurred in conjunction with carrying out Board responsibilities, such as travel expenses to attend Board meetings.

-Transactions with Interested Parties.
-The Corporation and its Directors and officers will comply with all applicable requirements regarding transactions with interested parties.

 Meetings.

 Location; telephonic meetings.
 The Board and any Board committees may hold regular or special meetings at any location worldwide or by any electronic means.
 Participation by telephone, videoconference or any similar means is sufficient provided that all meeting participants can concurrently communicate with each other, and such participation will constitute presence for the purposes of these Bylaws and California Nonprofit Mutual Benefit Corporation Law.